Lately, I’ve been posting throwback photos and stories, and this is one of them. There’s a ton I haven’t gone through and posted yet.

-We stood confused and angry and very very hungry.
+We were confused and very, very hangry.

 Shoes off!
 The floors were too clean for shoes.
 So we left ours by the door.

-After shower, we head out to a popular restaurant called "The Lemon Pie House" for lunch.
+After taking a shower, we head out for lunch to a popular cafe called The Lemon Pie House.

-Adrian acting all dramatic while sipping his coffee(?)
+Adrian acting all dramatic while sipping his coffee.

-We ordered warm milk tea.
+I ordered warm milk tea.
 It tasted so good and fresh.